 So, what can you do to prevent being “ghosted” by your prospect?

 Ask better questions.
-Sometimes in our excitement for a prospect that has early interest, we forget to ask all the right questions.
+Sometimes in our excitement for a prospect that has an early interest, we forget to ask all the right questions.
 What did you miss in those first meetings?
-Review your questions, prequalifying criteria and due diligence process to make sure you understand the buyer.
+Review your questions, prequalifying criteria, and due diligence process to make sure you understand the buyer.
 How do they really work?
 Who in the organization has influence?
 What have they tried before?
 What does this purchase mean for them?
 Who is impacted up and down the line?
 Think big picture and granular for those impacted.

 Reviewing the information your customers need to make decisions is also a fantastic way to re-engage them if they have gone silent.
 What questions can you ask to help bring them more insights?

 Meet more people.
 If the trail has “gone cold” perhaps you need more than one trail.
 Depending on the type of product or solution you sell, it’s a very good idea to NOT be “single-threaded” in the organization.
 Putting all your eggs in one buyer basket is a great way to get scooped by your competitors.